openharmony/docs/en/application-dev/reference/apis/js-apis-secureElement.md

 try {
     let ret: boolean = false;
-    // refer to newSEService for this.nfcSEService
+    // Refer to newSEService for this.nfcSEService.
     if (nfcSEService != null) {
         ret = nfcSEService.isConnected();
     }